nasa/fprime/docs/Tutorials/HelloWorld/NewProject.md

 fprime-util build
 ```

+> `fprime-util generate` sets up the build environment for a project/deployment.
+It only needs to be done once.
+At the
+> end of this tutorial, a new deployment will be created and `fprime-util generate` will also be used then.

 ## Conclusion

 A new project has been created with the name `MyProject` and has been placed in a new folder called in `MyProject` in